BuoyantIO/linkerd-workshops/linkerd-in-production/06-operations-and-mgmt/README.md

 ### to be rolled back automatically in the
 ### event of a failure.

-## Upgrading again, or rolling back
+## Upgrading again, or rolling back,
 ## depending on your perspective.

 helm upgrade linkerd-crds linkerd/linkerd-crds --version 2.12.2